 - Development process tips, Q & A

-Prerequisites: Working knowledge of iOS or Android platform development.
+Prerequisites: Working knowledge of iOS platform development.

 Participants should bring a Mac OS X laptop/notebook with installed Xcode, iOS SDK or an iOS device (required for the exercises).
 The former is strongly recommended.